zopefoundation/Zope/zope2book/ScriptingZope.rst

   restriction covers all kinds of loops including *for* and *while* loops.
 The reason for this restriction is to limit your ability to hang Zope by creating an infinite loop.

+  This limit does not protect you from creating other sorts of infinite recursions and it's still possible to hang the Zope process.

 Import limits
   Scripts cannot import arbitrary